kagurazakayashi/EvernightBoard/README.md

 `^ ✪ ω ✪ ^` _So, can you guess what scenario this application was originally designed for?_

+## Privacy

+This program is fully open-source, free, and respects your privacy.

+This program only uses permissions in the following scenarios, and you can disable all its permissions within the system settings.

+- **Read-only** access to your photo library or file system:
+  - When importing images.
+  - When importing configuration files.
+- **Write** access to your file system:
+  - When exporting configuration files.
+- Network Connection:
+  - **This program does not generate any network connections.** To prevent supply chain attacks or unauthorized modification of the package, it is recommended that you completely disable network access permissions for this application in your operating system.
+  - URL links in the "About" section will open web pages in your browser.

 ## Compilation

 ### Prerequisites